vergauwenthomas/MetObs_toolkit/docs/MetObs_documentation.rst

 ***************************************
 MetObs toolkit Documentation for Users
 ***************************************
-Here you can find the documentation on the classes, functions and methods in the MetObs toolkit to be used by a user.
+Here you can find the documentation on the classes, functions, and methods in the MetObs toolkit to be used by a user.